Fixer of cloud security issues - founder of ARGOS Cloud Security - strongman - pilot

-He has held a Microsoft MVP award for 6 consecutive years including the prestigious MVP for Azure.
+David is the founder of ARGOS Cloud Security (htttps://argos-security.io) and has held a Microsoft MVP award for many years, including the prestigious MVP for Azure.

-A co-organiser of the Melbourne Microsoft Cloud and Datacentre meetup he also regularly speaks at international conferences and combines his interest to travel the world with his passion to share IT stories with the community.
+A regular speaker at international conferences, meetups, and user groups he combines his interest to travel the world with his passion to share IT stories with the community.

 This session will introduce proper processes around Azure Functions (Mirosoft's serverless offering) by touching on CI and CD principles using existing Azure services.

 It is one thing to manually create a single function in the Azure portal, it is another one to develop and deploy multiple functions into more than one, independent environments.

 What do we need to look out for?
 What other services out there help us build a great serverless application on Azure?